Moses Wright: Merkezefendi Belediyesi (2023–2024)

 On December 16, 2023, Wright signed with Merkezefendi Belediyesi of the Turkish Basketbol Süper Ligi (BSL).

 Olympiacos Piraeus (2024–2025)

 On January 26, 2024, Wright signed with Olympiacos of the Greek Basketball League (GBL) and the EuroLeague through the summer of 2025.

 On October 16, 2024, Wright received the Hoops Agents Player of the Week award for Round 2 of the domestic league, putting up a stat sheet of 23 points and 7 rebounds.

 On December 6, 2024, it was announced that Wright had been ruled out for the rest of the season due to unspecified health concerns.
 On March 25, 2025, he returned to active status in a EuroLeague match against ASVEL Basket.

 On June 11, 2025, Wright announced his departure from the Greek club, thanking the team and the fans for their support throughout his injury spell.

-Žalgiris Kaunas (2025–present)
+Žalgiris Kaunas (2025–2026)

 On June 30, 2025, Wright signed one–year deal with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+On February 14, 2026, Wright received a Hoops Agents Player of the Week award.
+He had the game-high 25 points and 6 rebounds in his team's win.

+Olimpia Milano (2026–present)

+On July 24, 2026, Wright signed with Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.